richelbilderbeek/Science/Bilderbeek20180924TeceMeeting/Bilderbeek20180924TeceMeeting.md

 Discussion
 ========================================================

- * 41 out of 50 phylogenies follow the canonical topology
+ * Approximately 40 out of 50 phylogenies follow the canonical topology
  * Effective sample size is below the recommended 200
  * Undated nodes
  * Use JC69 site model and Yule (Pure-Birth) speciation model